For Global Travelers

 with and without students here.

 Need assistance or help reporting an incident?
-USF has its own 24/7 International
+USF has its own Global Travel Emergency

-Assistance phone number and dedicated email address.
-In this section you will find
+phone number and dedicated email address.
+In this section you will find instructions

-instructions on how to call from abroad, the many functions of this USF 24/7 International
+on how to call from abroad, the many functions of this Global Travel Emergency phone

-Assistance phone number, the importance of always monitoring your official USF email
+number, the importance of always monitoring your official USF email address, and what

 USF provides international healthcare and emergency evacuation insurance coverage